-All vendors are required to weight down their canopies with adequate weight to keep it on the ground.
+All vendors are required to weigh down their canopies with 25lbs weight per leg to keep it on the ground.
 Canopies must be weighted on all four corners.
 There is a \$100 fine to the vendor for a canopy that lifts off the ground.
 The Market Manager may require canopies to be taken down that are at risk for taking flight either due to inadequate weights or high winds.